 These diverse activities available to students across Years 7-12 complement the extensive and enriching curricular and co-curricular programs.
-Technology is very prominent in the broad and stimulating curriculum, and students use their personal laptop computer in class and for academic work beyond the classroom in Years 7-12.
+Technology is very prominent in the broad and stimulating curriculum, and students use either a school provided laptop or their own in class for academic work in the Senior Campus.